An initiative of the Robert Wood Johnson Foundation

 • Extend WIC eligibility to postpartum mothers through the first two years after the birth of a baby and to children through age 6.
 Enable infants and children to participate for two years before having to reapply.

-• Make permanent the current waivers that have enabled families to access WIC services during the pandemic.
-These include allowing certification via phone or drive-thru clinics, extending certification periods, expanding the allowable food items for WIC shoppers, and continuing telehealth models.
+• Reinstate and/or make permanent the pandemic-related waivers that have enabled families to access WIC services during the pandemic, including allowing certification via phone or drive-thru clinics, extending certification periods, expanding the allowable food items for WIC shoppers, and continuing telehealth models.

 • Ensure that all women who qualify for WIC based on income and nutritional risk are able to participate, regardless of citizenship or immigration status.